aadarshdubey637/HackInMotion-RICR-HIM-1104/api-documentation.md

       "passed": false
     }
   ],
-  "adjustments": ["Phosphorus is low in your soil — dose increased by 25%."], "notes": [
+  "adjustments": [
+    "Nitrogen is low in your soil — dose increased by 25%.", "Soil nitrogen is estimated from a soil map for your location, not a laboratory test.
+A soil health card would make this more exact — and often shows you need less than this.", "Your soil is acidic (pH 5.2).
+Phosphorus gets locked up by iron and aluminium, so the dose is raised 20% — but liming with 2-3 quintals of agricultural lime per acre before sowing is the cheaper fix.", "Your soil is rich in organic matter, which releases nitrogen as the crop grows — nitrogen reduced 10%."
+  ],
+  "notes": [
     "Apply nitrogen to a drained field, then re-flood after 24 hours — this cuts losses sharply."
   ],
-  "basis": "Based on ICAR package-of-practices recommendations…" }
+  "basis": "Based on ICAR package-of-practices recommendations for irrigated conditions, adjusted for your mapped soil chemistry, area and growth stage."
+}
 ```

-**Two things worth noting in the arithmetic:**
+**Things worth noting in the arithmetic:**

 1. DAP supplies phosphorus _and_ 18% nitrogen.
 That nitrogen is subtracted from
    the urea requirement — in the example above 181 + 59 = 240 kg N exactly.
    Skipping this step over-applies nitrogen by a meaningful margin.
-2. Soil test values scale the dose ±25% per nutrient, and sandy soil adds 10%
+2. Soil nutrient bands scale the dose ±25% per nutrient, and sandy soil adds 10%
    nitrogen for leaching.
+3. **pH** does not change what the crop needs, it changes how much of what you
+   spread it can reach.
+Phosphorus is raised 20% below pH 5.5 (iron/aluminium
+   fixation) and 15% above pH 8.5 (calcium fixation) — and the farmer is told
+   that lime, or banding instead of broadcasting, is cheaper than more DAP.
+4. **Organic carbon** ≥15 g/kg cuts nitrogen 10% (humus-rich soil mineralises its
+   own), and <5 g/kg raises it 10%.

 Every adjustment is reported in `adjustments`.

+**Where the soil figures come from.** `Farm.soilAnalysis` is either a
+farmer-entered soil health card (`source: 'soil-health-card'`) or bands derived
+from a SoilGrids lookup at farm creation (`source: 'soilgrids'`).
+Which one is
+behind a given plan is stated in both `adjustments` and `basis`, because a
+laboratory test and a modelled raster do not warrant the same confidence.

+SoilGrids models nitrogen, pH and organic carbon but **not** plant-available
+phosphorus or potassium, so those bands are only ever present from a real soil
+test.
+They are deliberately left unset rather than guessed — a fabricated band
+would scale the DAP and MOP a farmer actually buys by ±25% on the strength of
+nothing.
+A missing band means "apply the standard dose".

 Splits whose growth stage has already passed are flagged `passed: true`, so the
 farmer sees what is still owed rather than the whole season's plan.